The Roaring Girl: Authorship

-Lake also favors the view of Fredson Bowers that the play was printed from a manuscript in Dekker's autograph.
+Lake also favours the view of Fredson Bowers that the play was printed from a manuscript in Dekker's autograph.
 Paul Mulholland emphasizes that "most scenes reveal evidence of both dramatists", while "Few scenes point conclusively to either dramatist as the main writer".
 He quotes with approval Cyrus Hoy's observation that "the designation 'Middleton and Dekker' is the only one appropriate for much of the play".

 Analysis

 There is much speculation surrounding the impact of Moll Cutpurse's character within The Roaring Girl.
 Critics have discussed how she shapes gender relations, and how she represents a woman's situation in Early Modern England.
 Because she is a "man-woman", scholars have debated over Middleton and Dekker's use of this construct.
 The contradictory ideals Moll exposes throughout the play challenge her reputation and whether her ill-repute is deserved or not.
 Moll's male attire upholds her "female" modesty by literally covering her body.
 Her male attitude creates an identity of immorality regarding women having a male libido.
 Yet, she is chaste and not interested in pursuing relations with men (which is not to say that she is asexual necessarily).
 Her negative reputation is seemingly not deserved but is upheld throughout the play.